mhmohona/aptamer-generator/README.md

 - [AptaDesign](https://github.com/JuanCRueda/AptaDesign): A Python tool for in silico aptamer design using motif extraction and directed evolution.
 - [RaptGen](https://www.nature.com/articles/s43588-022-00249-6): An AI-powered tool using variational autoencoders for aptamer generation.

-Note: The term "aptdata" may refer to datasets like `thrombin_aptamers.fasta` or tools like AptaDesign.
-If you meant a specific dataset or tool, please clarify.

-## License

-See the `LICENSE` file in the repository for details.